Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Bearcats have been favored by 22.5 points or more five times this season and have covered the spread in two of them.

-- Cincinnati has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).
+- Cincinnati's games this year have hit the over on four of eight set point totals (50%).

-- In games that Cincinnati totals more than 396 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Cincinnati picks up over 396.0 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Bearcats have 10 giveaways this season, while the Golden Hurricane have 10 takeaways .